necoma/agurim/scripts/README.md

 	reaggregate.sh -d /export/aguri2 -t 20150515

-Similarly, to update the day summary along with the monthly summary and yearly summary, add '23' hour to the time string.
+Similarly, to update the daily summary along with the monthly summary and yearly summary, add '23' hour to the time string.

 	reaggregate.sh -d /export/aguri2 -t 2015051523